grpc-ecosystem/go-grpc-middleware/logging/zap/DOC.md

 It accepts a user-configured `zap.Logger` that will be used for logging completed gRPC calls.
 The same `zap.Logger` will be used for logging completed gRPC calls, and be populated into the `context.Context` passed into gRPC handler code.

+On calling `StreamServerInterceptor` or `UnaryServerInterceptor` this logging middleware will add gRPC call information to the ctx so that it will be present on subsequent use of the `ctxlogger_zap` logger.

-You can use `Extract` to log into a request-scoped `zap.Logger` instance in your handler code.
+You can use `ctxlogger_zap.Extract` to log into a request-scoped `zap.Logger` instance in your handler code.
 The fields set on the logger correspond to the grpc_ctxtags.Tags attached to the context.

-As `Extract` will iterate all tags on from `grpc_ctxtags` it is therefore expensive so it is advised that you extract once at the start of the function from the context and reuse it for the remainder of the function (see examples).
+As `ctxlogger_zap.Extract` will iterate all tags on from `grpc_ctxtags` it is therefore expensive so it is advised that you extract once at the start of the function from the context and reuse it for the remainder of the function (see examples).

 This package also implements request and response *payload* logging, both for server-side and client-side.
 These will be